Shower and drinking water filters

 Whole-house filters are very expensive, and I don't see a strong reason to use them instead of smaller filters at the bath and tap.

 It sounds like vitamin C based filters are probably the ideal option, but they're expensive.
-I only care about chlorine reduction (my utility company doesn't use chloramines), so I'm considering buying the Sprite HO2-WH from Amazon.
+I only care about chlorine reduction (my utility company doesn't use chloramines), so I went with a Sprite HO2-WH from Amazon.
 It seems reasonably well-reviewed for the price, and is NSF 177 certified to reduce chlorine by at least 50%.
+I think I've noticed a lack of chlorine smell even a year later, in spite of being too lazy to reverse the filter after 6 months like they recommend.

 Drinking water filters